 Saying goodbye to a family member is always hard, but remember that it may be the only humane option in cases of serious illness.

-It’s a heartbreaking thought but euthanising your pet is something you may have to consider when faced with a deterioration of quality of life, or severe or dangerous behaviour.
+It’s a heartbreaking thought but euthanizing your pet is something you may have to consider when faced with a deterioration of quality of life, or severe or dangerous behavior.

 Time, of course, is the great healer.
 Creating a memorial can help, like holding a small remembrance service in your garden or planting a tree or plant.